Automorphisms of procongruence curve and pants complexes: Anabelian properties of moduli stacks of curves

 \subsection{The anabelian conjecture for moduli stacks of curves}

-Let $\cM^\l_\k\ra\cM_{g,[n]}$ be a level structure defined over a sub-$p$-adic field $\k$.
-By Grothendieck theory of the \'etale fundamental group, for a geometric base point $\ol\xi$ on $\cM^\l_\k$, the structural morphism $\cM^\l_\k\ra\Spec(\k)$ induces the short exact sequence of \'etale fundamental groups:
+Let $\cM^\l\ra\cM(S)$ be a (possibly trivial) level structure defined over a sub-$p$-adic field $\k$.
+By Grothendieck's theory of the \'etale fundamental group and its generalization to DM stacks (cf.\ \cite{Noohi} and \cite{Oda}, for instance), for a geometric base point $\ol\xi$ on $\cM^\l_\k$, the structural morphism $\cM^\l_\k\ra\Spec\k$ induces the short exact sequence of \'etale fundamental groups: